 What is this project about?

-Flea and tick treatments are insecticides that target invertebrates.
-The active ingredient in several popular brands are imidacloprid or fipronil, both chemicals that have been banned in the EU for agricultural use due to the human health risks and toxicity to pollinators (e.g. 1 gram of imidacloprid is enough to give a lethal dose to 250 million honey bees).
+Worryingly, recent research has highlighted that using flea treatments like this is causing detrimental impacts to the environment.
+For example, the active ingredients in several popular brands are imidacloprid or fipronil, both chemicals that have been banned in the EU for agricultural use due to the human health risks and toxicity to pollinators (e.g. 1 gram of imidacloprid is enough to give a lethal dose to 250 million honeybees).

 How can you help?

+Faecal waste from dogs is considered to be ‘offensive waste’ in the UK due to the risks of contamination it provides to the environment via a) pathogens and natural chemical composition e.g. high nitrogen levels b) contamination via endo/ectoparasitic treatments (information on different chemicals can be found on our website).
 We want to look at the speed at which dog poo breaks down naturally outdoors, and how this relates to the insecticidal treatments that the dog has received.
-Do these treatments slow down the process?
+Do these treatments slow down the process or are some less impactful than others e.g. spot-on vs tablet treatments?
 Are the invertebrates that play important roles in decomposition affected?

 We are asking dog owners to:

-- Register your dog as a citizen scientist with us!
+-Register your dog as a citizen scientist with us!

-- Record the degradation weekly of one of your dog's poos.
+-Record the degradation weekly of one of your dog’s poos.

 What do you get out of it?